accessibility-tools/website/README.md

 ### Installing

 Clone the project
 ```
 git clone git@github.com:accessibility-tools/website.git
 ```

 and install dependencies with
 ```
 yarn install
 ```

-To run the app locally:
+To run the app locally
 ```
 yarn run dev
 ```

-To build the app:
+To build the app

 ```
 yarn run build
 ```

-To start the app server:
+To start the app server
 ```
 yarn start
 ```